Dancing with the Stars (American TV series) season 11: Scoring chart

-Highest and lowest scoring performances

-The highest and lowest performances in each dance according to the judges' 30-point scale are as follows.

-Couples' highest and lowest scoring dances

-Scores are based upon a potential 30-point maximum.

 Weekly scores

 Individual judges' scores in the charts below (given in parentheses) are listed in this order from left to right: Carrie Ann Inaba, Len Goodman, Bruno Tonioli.

 Week 1: First Dances

+Each couple performed either the cha-cha-cha or the Viennese waltz.
 Couples are listed in the order they performed.

 Week 2: Top 11

+Each couple performed either the jive or the quickstep.
 Couples are listed in the order they performed.

 Week 3: Story Week

+Each couple performed either the samba or the waltz.
 Couples are listed in the order they performed.

 Week 4: Acoustic Week

+Each couple performed either the Argentine tango or the rumba.
 Couples are listed in the order they performed.

 Week 5: TV Week

 Couples are listed in the order they performed.

 Week 6: Rock Week

+Each couple performed either the paso doble or the tango, plus a rock and roll dance marathon for extra points.
 Couples are listed in the order they performed.

 Week 7: 200th Episode Week

 Couples are listed in the order they performed.